Forrest C. Eggleston

-Forrest Cary Eggleston (September 28, 1920 to Nov 7, 2016) was an American surgeon who trained 101 residents at Christian Medical College Ludhiana in India.
+Forrest Cary Eggleston (September 28, 1920 – November 7, 2016) was an American surgeon who served as the head of the surgery department of Christian Medical College, Ludhiana for 28 years, training 110 surgeons over his career.

-Biography

-Eggleston is an alumnus of Princeton University, and passed his MD in 1945 from Cornell University Medical College.
-He then trained first in general surgery and then in cardio-thoracic surgery.
-He worked in different hospitals in New York till December 1953 and then moved to India.

-He moved to India to work as a missionary training doctors in the field of surgery.
+Eggleston was born in New York City to Cary and May Eggleston on September 28, 1920.
+Graduating from Princeton University, he gained his MD in 1945 from Cornell University Medical College.
+He then trained first in general surgery and then in cardiothoracic surgery.
+He worked in different hospitals in New York until December 1953 and then moved to India to work as a missionary training doctors in the field of surgery.

-He first worked in a small town in Himachal for a few years.

-Then he moved to Christian Medical College, Ludhiana as the head of surgery department and spent the rest of his 33 years in India over there.

-Ludhiana was a small town in those days.
-He developed the department of general surgery and cardio-thoracic surgery and trained 101 surgeons.
+Originally working in a small town in Himachal Pradesh, he began work as a professor at the Christian Medical College in Ludhiana in 1955, where he would spend the remaining 33 years of his career.
+In 1960 he established the school's Department of Surgery, where he would train 110 surgeons over his career.
+Eggleston became the founder president of the Northern Chapter of the Association of Surgeons of India in 1977.
+He served as director for the college between 1982 and 1986.
+In 1986 he retired from his position and left India.
+The college dedicated a library in his name in 2002.

-Eggleston received the Woodrow Wilson award from Princeton University in 2000.
+Following his retirement, Eggleston started several foundations for the treatment of AIDS.
+He received the Woodrow Wilson Award from Princeton University in 2000.

-His work and experiences are summarised in his book Christian Medical College, Ludhiana: A 33 Year Experience 1953-1986 : a Personal Perspective.

-Eggleston was the founder president of the Northern Chapter of Association of surgeons of India.

-Christian Medical College, Ludhiana, India, has dedicated a library to his name.